-- A. Adopt a Resolution preliminarily approving the Engineer's Report for Maintenance District No.1 for Fiscal Year 2019/2020 which is necessary as a part of the subject proceedings; and - B. Adopt a Resolution declaring the City's intention to set, levy and collect assessments in Fiscal Year 2019/2020 within Maintenance District No. 1, and setting a Public Hearing for May 28, 2019.
+- Adopt a Resolution approving the Engineer's Report for Maintenance District No.1 for Fiscal Year 2021/2022 which is necessary as a part of the subject proceedings; and - B. Adopt a Resolution Initiating Annual Proceedings for the levy of the Fiscal Year 2021/2022 within Maintenance District No. 1